 A webcast called JKJ-TV has provided economic and other insights for years in a libertarian perspective.
 It was kind of fresh air to many people tired of anti-government, social counterparts.
-Tens of thousands of followers collected.
-Months ago, it changed its identity as a news cast—JKJ-News.
+Thousands of followers collected.
+Months ago, it changed its identity as a news cast—JKJ-News .
 And now, it’s about to charge.

-But this tower started to lean as it covered things at the day they happened in a daily basis.
+But this tower started to lean as it covered things in a daily basis.
 In a few weeks, it became clear the cast came to its limit in many ways.
 As a seasoned subscriber, and also as a rebel, I pick up a scope and check it deeply out.

 In this presidential election, a slogan has been rising above.
 It is my country’s near-final step toward its own Share the Wealth movement.
 Expecting emotional, not rational, support from public, candidates for the slogan say they would swing the sword of regulations against big companies.